Portland, Oregon is often considered

 community spirit of sustainability that

-committed to reducing its impact and
+reducing its impact on the environment.

 Whether you’re watching bikers zip to

-work in a comprehensive network of
+work in a comprehensive network of bike

-bike lanes, admiring massive fir trees in
+lanes, admiring massive fir trees in Forest

-Forest Park, or navigating the disposal
+Park or navigating the disposal options at

-options at restaurants that recycle AND
+restaurants that recycle AND compost,

-compost, spending time in Portland will
+spending time in Portland will quickly

-quickly expose you to the city’s sustainable vibe.
+expose you to the city’s sustainable vibe.